NYUCCL/psiTurk/doc/getting_started.rst

 .. seealso:: :ref:`command-line-overview`

-Step 5: Start the server
+Step 4: Start the server
 ------------------------

-The psiTurk server is the web server which responds to external requests.
+The psiturk server is the web server which responds to external requests.
 To start or stop the server type ``server on``, ``server off``, or ``server restart``.

 ::

-  $ [psiTurk server:off mode:sdbx #HITs:0]$ server on
+  ➜ [psiTurk server:off mode:sdbx #HITs:0]$ server on

   Experiment server launching...
   Now serving on http://localhost:22362
   [psiTurk server:on mode:sdbx #HITs:0]$

-Step 6: Debug/view your experiment
+Step 5: Debug/view your experiment
 ----------------------------------

 To debug or test the experiment, simply type debug.
 This will launch the default